csswizardry/CSS-Guidelines/README.md

 This large chunk of whitespace is quickly noticeable when scrolling quickly through larger files.

-If we are working across multiple, included stylesheets, we start each of those files with a section title and there is no need for any carriage returns.
+If you are working across multiple, included stylesheets, start each of those files with a section title and there is no need for any carriage returns.

 ## Source order

 Try and write stylesheets in specificity order.
-This ensures that we take full advantage of inheritance and CSS’ first <i>C</i>; the cascade.
+This ensures that you take full advantage of inheritance and CSS’ first <i>C</i>; the cascade.

 A well ordered stylesheet will be ordered something like this: